 A comprehensive electronic guide to federal, state, local and international public documents, spanning over 200 years of publication, in a single searchable database.
 Contains two types of records, full bibliographic records and brief records comprised of index terms or pointers to public documents accumulations or catalogs.

 World Scientific has generously opened up access to all of their journal content from 2001-Present.
 World Scientific publishes over 145 journals in a variety of fields--mainly focusing on scientific, technical, and medical subjects.

 The Library has contacted all major textbook publishers used by GU instructors with information provided by the Bookstore to see whether students may access digital versions of books they had already purchased in hard copy.
 The responses are compiled in this spreadsheet, Publisher Textbook Access Assistance, which the Library will continue to update as they receive further responses.

-Cambridge University Press has opened access to their HTML textbooks (over 700) through the end of May 2020.
+Cambridge University Press has opened access to their HTML textbooks (over 700) through June 29, 2020

 RedShelf is opening up free access to up to 7 textbooks from a subset of their publishers through May 25, 2020.
 Individual students must register for a free RedShelf account and select the individual textbooks for online access.
 Students should refer to the Information for Students help guides for more information.

 VitalSource is opening up free access to up to 7 textbooks from a subset of their publishers through May 25, 2020.
 Individual students must register for a free VitalSource account and select the individual textbooks for online access.
 Students should refer to the help guides for students for more information.

 This work is licensed under a Creative Commons Attribution NonCommercial 4.0 International License. | Details of our policy